AaronNie/deep-qa/README.md

 [word embedding]()

+New question is this code should be ran using GPU for big data.

 # OVERVIEW

 This code implements a convolutional neural network architecture for learning to match question and answer sentences described in the paper: